Eefjeroelfsema/Project_january/report.md

 only the line of that one country is drawed (calling the countryline function once with that info).
 The yscale is updated via with the data and then the axis are updated as well.
 If you click on the all countries option, all the lines are drawed again as in the beginning.

-Funcionality: In this visualization I show the historical budget deficits of the countries.
+<b>Functionality</b>: In this visualization I show the historical budget deficits of the countries.
 The first linechart drawn is with all the countries together.
 Via a button next to the title you can select a certain country and only the line of that country is drawed.
 The axis move together with the range of the country values.
 It is also possible to draw all the lines together again.

 - piechart.js
-Code: The piechart is shown in the modal, when clicked on a country.
-Therefore the main function piechart is a global function (pieChartFunction), which can be called from in the map.js.
+<b>Code</b>: The piechart is shown in the modal, when clicked on a country.
+Therefore the main function piechart is a
+global function (pieChartFunction), which can be called from in the map.js.
 Before anything is called, the svg, the width height and radius are determined above.
 The piechart.js file calls itself in the beginning, to make the fist piechart.
 The piechart function calls the firstPiechart function.